SaraAlert/SaraAlert/README.md

 The `SECRET_KEY_BASE` and `MYSQL_PASSWORD` variables should be changed at the very least.
 These variables should also not be the same between both assessment and enrollment instances of the files.

 Sara Alert relies upon several external services that are configured with environment variables:

+***Redis Environment Variables***

+The `REDIS_URL` environment variable is utilized within `docker-compose.yml` to specify which Redis instance (bridge or enrollment) the container should connect to.
+This URL can also incorporate authentication information.

 ***Export Environment Variables***